 It is possible for gliders to enter a state of parachutal stall.
 This can be caused by several situations including; a very slow release from a B-line stall; flying the glider when wet; or after a front/symmetric deflation.
 The glider often looks as though it has recovered properly but carries on descending vertically without full forward motion.
 This situation is called 'deep stall' or 'parachutal stall'.
 Should it happen, your first reaction should be to fully raise both brakes, this action alone normally allows the glider to return to normal flight.
-If nothing happens after a few seconds, release the trimmers to regain normal flight.
+If nothing happens after a few seconds, apply the speed bar or release the trimmers to regain normal flight.
 Ensure the glider has returned to normal flight (check your airspeed) before using the brakes again.

 Never fly in rain or with a wet wing, this will significantly increase the likelihood of parachutal stall.
 If you are accidently caught-out in a rain shower, land immediately.
 DO NOT use big ears as a descent technique; big ears with a wet wing will further increase the chances of a parachutal stall occurring.
-Instead, lose height with gentle 360's and make sure to consider your air speed during final approach, release the trimmers if necessary.
+Instead, lose height with gentle 360's and make sure to consider your air speed during final approach, use a small amount of speed bar if necessary.